deitrr/DG_Pre-Cambrian_Ozone/README.md

 ```
 $ python figure_x.py
 ```
 where "x" is the figure number.
-Some of them (figure_1.py, figure_require data from DG_Pre-Cambrian_O3_archive/CAM_input/, so you will need to edit those scripts with the correct path to the simulation archive.
+Some of them (figure_1.py, figure_3.py, and figure_5_to_7.py) require data from DG_Pre-Cambrian_O3_archive/CAM_input/, so you will need to edit those scripts with the correct path to the simulation archive.

 ## Credits